vtempest/ai-research-agent/readme.md

 [weighRelevanceTermFrequency Docs](https://airesearch.js.org/functions/weighRelevanceTermFrequency.html)

+$$\text{score}(D,Q) = \sum_{i=1}^{N} \text{Wiki-IDF}(q_i) \times \frac{f(q_i, D) \cdot (k_1 + 1)}{f(q_i, D) + k_1 \cdot \left(1 - b + b \cdot \frac{|D|}{\text{avgdl}}\right)}$$

 Calculate term specificity for a single doc with BM25 formula by using Wikipedia term frequencies as the baseline Inverse Frequency across Documents.
 WikiBM25 solves the need to pass in all docs to compute against all documents in a database.
 The problem with BM25 and TF-IDF is that a large set of documents is needed to find the words that are repeated often across all.
 These overused words are often the same list of words, so using Wikipedia's term frequencies ensures a common sense baseline against a neutral corpus.

+All words in English Wikipedia are sorted by number of pages they are in for 325K words with frequencies of at least 32 wikipages, between 3 to 23 characters of Latin alphanumerics like az09, punctuation like .-, and diacritics like éï, but filtering out numbers and foreign language.
  Use this list to Replace or Combine with All Documents IDF - Many websites may have less than a hundred pages to search through and that is not enough to find which terms are domain-specific.
 They can score a single doc at a time to find the weight each word in query gets.
 Wikipedia IDf can be a baseline IDF to average with the All Docs IDF for uniqueness across the average public and the specific domain.

 Example: Given a query "Superbowl wins by year" we do not want to simply return docs filled with common words like year, but rather recognize Superbowl is more domains-specific.
 This requires precomputing IDF values across all docs, and for websites that may not have that many docs to start with may consider averaging their precomputed score with wikiIDF values to ensure most unique words get a score.

-**LLM RAG Chunk to Query Similarity** - When we chunk a document into parts to find which to pass into a LLM prompt, they need to be weighted to relevance to the query.
+Use Case: LLM RAG Chunk to Query Similarity - When we chunk a document into parts to find which to pass into a LLM prompt, they need to be weighted to relevance to the query.
 Semantic Embedding with a LLM not only takes resources to compute & store the vectors, it also [performs worse](https://youtu.be/9QJXvNiJIG8?si=ey4GbqtV8tD5WV2P&t=725) than BM25 on its own.
 Hybrid BM25 & Embeddings RAG is best, but there may not be time to compute BM25 idf scores across all doc chunks.
 We need a fast way to distinguish more unique words to give them more weight rather than common short words that get repeated a lot in an edge case paragraph.
 WikiBM25 is the best in use cases like realtime web search where chunking the text cannot be done beforehand.

-$$\text{score}(D,Q) = \sum_{i=1}^{N} \text{Wiki-IDF}(q_i) \times \frac{f(q_i, D) \cdot (k_1 + 1)}{f(q_i, D) + k_1 \cdot \left(1 - b + b \cdot \frac{|D|}{\text{avgdl}}\right)}$$

-**WikiIDF Term Specificity Statistics Metadata**

-- Phrase Starter Words and Single Words:  104556

-- Total Terms:  204169

-- Dict single words:  84493

-- Dict phrases:  67444

-All words in English Wikipedia are sorted by number of pages they are in for 325K words with frequencies of at least 32 wikipages, between 3 to 23 characters of Latin alphanumerics like az09, punctuation like .-, and diacritics like éï, but filtering out numbers and foreign language.